qwc-services/qwc-services.github.io/src/configuration/ViewerConfiguration.md

-# QWC2 Viewer Configuration
+# QWC Viewer Configuration

-This chapter describes how to customize the QWC2 viewer.
+This chapter describes how to customize the QWC viewer.

-First of all, it is important to keep in mind that the QWC2 Viewer is designed to be a modular and highly customizeable application.
+First of all, it is important to keep in mind that the QWC viewer is designed to be a modular and highly customizeable application.
 Configuration falls into three categories:

 - [Load-time configuration](#load-time-config): configuration applied when the application is loaded.
 - [Customizing the assets](#viewer-asset): specify additional search providers, customize the color schemes, etc...
 - [Compiling a custom viewer](#custom-viewer): configure which components which are built into the application, add own plugins, etc...

-The `qwc2` stock application (and the `qwc-map-viewer` docker image) serve as a good starting point, and for simple viewers the load-time configuration options are often sufficient to avoid the need of building a customized application.
+The QWC stock application (and the `qwc-map-viewer` docker image) serve as a good starting point, and for simple viewers the load-time configuration options are often sufficient to avoid the need of building a customized application.

 ## Load-time configuration `config.json`<a name="load-time-config"></a>

 The load-time configuration `config.json` configuration file contains global viewer settings as well as the viewer plugin configuration for mobile and desktop devices.
 It is located as follows:

 - `qwc-docker`: `qwc-docker/volumes/config-in/<tentant>/config.json`
-- Standalone viewer: `qwc2-app/static/config.json`
+- Standalone viewer: `qwc-app/static/config.json`

 Refer to the [sample `config.json`](https://github.com/qgis/qwc2/blob/master/static/config.json) for a concrete example.